-11. There shall be no commercial export of electrical power from the site until the requirements of the Landscape and Ecological Management Plan as approved under Condition 2 have been implemented in full.
-The content of the approved Plan shall be adhered to at all times during the lifetime of the development.
+13. There shall be no commercial export of electrical power from the site until the actions outlined in the Landscape and Ecological Management Plan as approved under Condition 2, have first been implemented in full.
+Its content shall be adhered to at all times during the lifetime of the development.

-In the interests of enhancing and protecting biodiversity
+In the interests of enhancing and protecting bio-diversity.